 To some extent, that uncertainty can provide opportunity for staffing firms.
 “Temp staffing is a tool that organizations can use to manage uncertainty,” says Barry Asin, president of Staffing Industry Analysts.
 “Anything that adds to uncertainty tends to add to temporary staffing.”

 Yet the stretched labor supply is likely to present an even steeper challenge in the New Year than it has in 2017.
-With unemployment as low as it is, “it will be a challenge to find the right talent,” says Jodi Chavez, president of Randstad Professionals.
+With unemployment as low as it is, it will be a challenge to find the right talent.

 “Over the past two years some of our member firms have had more open requisitions than at any other time in their history,” says Richard Wahlquist, CEO of the American Staffing Association, a lobby group.
 “This is the number one ‘up-at-night’ issue,” along with filling staffing firms’ pipeline for internal employees, he says.